moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 To do this, import the monero-guides public key into your keyring and then save the signed message into a text file.
 I'm going to create a new text file called "message.txt".
 If everything is done correctly it can be verifed using the previous steps.

 You can sign your own "clear text" messages too using the command `gpg --user * --clearsign message.txt`.
-The * (wildcard) should be replaced by the name given to the private key you wish to use.
-If you create multiple key pairs and you're unsure of your user name, you can use the command `gpg --list-keys` as we've done previously.
+The asterisk ( * ) should be replaced by the name given to the private key you wish to use.
+If you created multiple key pairs and you're unsure of your user name, you can use the command `gpg --list-keys` as we've done previously.

 It's also possible to encrypt and decrypt messages.
 The most convenient way to share these messages is using the ACSII armor function.
-The following command allows someone who has the monero-guides public key to decrypt any open message from us `gpg --user monero-guides --sign --armor message.txt`.
+As an example we'll show you how to decrypt and open a message from us using our public key: `gpg --user monero-guides --sign --armor message.txt`.

 Once the command is finished running you should have a new file in the working directory.
 It should have the same format as your original file with the suffix ".acs".